dwkennedy/wxt536/README.md

     Accept commands to send to WXT-536 device on wxt/SERIAL_NUMBER/cmd set station altitude in this file

+### jsonListener.py
+    subscribe to wxt/SERIAL_NUMBER.  write all messages to json file.  open new files every day at 00:00 UTC

 ### jsonServer.py
     subscribe to wxt/SERIAL_NUMBER and build python dict of current observations create http server on PORT_NUMBER and return observations as JSON